AaronCatullo/pizza/README.md

 ## Special Thanks

-Thanks to Thinkful for the great insight
+Thanks to Thinkful for the great insight.
-Thank you to GitHub for an awesome platform
+Thank you to GitHub for an awesome platform.
 Thank you to all the previous developers out there, whom with out their hard work and dedication, none of this would be possible.